 Content Produced in Partnership with Destination Cleveland

 I’m quickly finding my groove to be mid-sized, completely underrated U.S. cities.
 Just on the cusp, they’re destinations you barely hear anything about yet are so awesome it’s fairly amazing they’ve managed to stay under the radar this long without getting overrun by jet setting, camera-happy millennials (looking at you Denver, Portland, Austin, NashVegas).
-I experienced it this year with Grand Rapids, Boise, Kansas City, Milwaukee, and now Cleveland.
+I experienced it this year with Grand Rapids, Boise, Kansas City, Spokane, Milwaukee, and now Cleveland.

 Cleveland rocks.
 Drew Carey said it, Khloe Kardashian’s on the bandwagon, and now I’m saying it.
 Cleveland is cool.
 Before you go, “Girl, bye.”
 Hear me out.
-Cleveland has got it going on.

 Their Humor is Fire

 I really appreciate people and places that can laugh at themselves.
 Once called, “The Mistake on the Lake,” Cleveland was a city of clumsy misfortune (like the river catching on fire).
 Instead of becoming the butt of the joke, they decided to own it.
 Their newest marketing campaign, “Make No Mistake,” sets out to highlight all the intentional — and wonderful — things about Cleveland.
 The best example?
 Despite how terrible the Browns may be, they embrace it, even going as far as to throw themselves a perfect season parade – for winning exactly 0 games.
 If the Cubs were once the lovable losers of America, it’s hard not to adore Cleveland sports the same way.

 They say there’s no such thing as a free lunch, but like the giant stamp sculpture proclaims – there are plenty of free attractions in Cleveland – no strings attached (beyond the free loaner guitar from the Kimpton, that is).